 Divorce Counseling

-Are You Looking For Compassionate Support As You Navigate Or Consider A Divorce?
+Are You Looking For Support As You Navigate Or Consider A Divorce?

+Divorce is hard at any stage.
 If you’re in the decision-making process, you may be wondering, “Am I making the right choice?
 Is everything going to be okay?”
-If you are in the middle of a divorce, you may be emotionally overwhelmed or frustrated by the often unfair and impersonal nature of the legal system.
+If you are in the middle of a divorce, you may be overwhelmed or frustrated by the often unfair and impersonal nature of the legal system.

 Even if you’ve finalized your divorce, there’s still the task of adjusting to the change and rebuilding your life.
-And if children are involved, there is the added stress of helping them adjust—as well as the stress of having to co-parent and co-exist with someone who is, otherwise, no longer a part of your life.
+And if children are involved, there is the added stress of helping them adjust, as well as the stress of having to co-parent with someone who is otherwise no longer a part of your life.

-No matter where you are in the divorce process, you deserve to feel safe, confident in your decisions, and capable of moving forward on your own.
+No matter where you are in the divorce process, you deserve to feel safe, confident in your decisions, and capable of moving forward.
 My job is to help you move through this journey with greater ease, awareness, and support so that you can heal, rebuild, and establish a new sense of normalcy in your life.

 Happily Ever After Doesn’t Mirror Everyone’s Story

-Our culture likes to over-romanticize ideas of love, marriage, and family, but the truth is that living with another person while pursuing goals, navigating transitions, and evolving as an individual is not easy.
+Our culture romanticizes the idea of marriage, but the truth is that living with another person while pursuing goals, navigating transitions, and evolving as an individual is not easy.
 Throw kids into the mix and that’s another story entirely.

 How Divorce Counseling Can Help

 In our work together, I’ll draw upon a variety of perspectives that focus on how this not-so-uncommon experience of divorce is uniquely experienced by you.
-Psychodynamic approaches help us understand how relationships in your childhood family and early life impact your relationship dynamics and self-perception in the present.
-The Internal Family Systems model focuses on healing any parts of yourself that may have been wounded in the past—and are still trying to protect you in ways that actually cause you harm in the present.
+Psychodynamic approaches can help us understand how relationships in your childhood family and early life impact your relationship dynamics and self-perception in the present.
+The Internal Family Systems model and Ego State techniques can help us focus on healing any parts of you that may have been wounded in the past, and are still trying to protect you in ways that might actually interfere with your ability to live fully in the present.
+If trauma is a contributing factor, we can use EMDR, a highly effective treatment for trauma that operates on a neurological level, stimulating your brain’s natural ability to heal itself.

 Perhaps You’re Considering Divorce Counseling But Still Have Some Concerns…